 The Vassar Political Review (or VPR), formerly known as the Vassar Chronicle, is a non-partisan political publication and Vassar College organization dedicated to elevating the quality of political debate and conversation on campus.
 It was founded in fall 2017 by Andrew Solender ’20 and Alexander Barzacanos ’18.

-The Vassar Political Review publishes op-eds from any and all Vassar students, alumni and faculty.
-Our publication seeks to raise the quality of political thought at Vassar by increasing the scope of political debate and inviting substantial, thought-provoking content to permeate the discussion.
-We hope that by publishing informed, qualitative and nuanced pieces which represent a diverse range of identities and ideologies, we can help readers expand their political horizons, have their beliefs challenged and hopefully become more productive and capable political actors.
+The Vassar Political Review publishes op-eds and analysis from Vassar students, alumni and faculty.
+Our publication seeks to raise the quality of political thought at Vassar by increasing the ideological and philosophical scope of debate with substantive, thought-provoking content.
+We hope to expand our readers’ political horizons by challenging their beliefs and hopefully making them more productive and capable political actors.

-We are looking for pieces that range from 300 to 1600 words, with hyperlinked citations and a high-quality graphic that represents the subject matter.
-They should be shared as google docs with Politicalreview.email@example.com.
+We are looking for pieces that range from 300 to 1600 words with hyperlinked citations.
+They should be shared as google docs with firstname.lastname@example.org.
 Our editors will read them and leave grammatical and content-related suggestions for the authors to consider in an editorial process that helps meet a high standard while preserving the author’s individual voice.
 Pieces should fall under one of four categories: politics, policy, financial, and campus & culture.
-These are in addition to editorials.
-If you’re not sure which category your topic might fall into, feel free to reach out to us.
+If you’re not sure which category your piece might fall into, feel free to reach out to us.